Become a Helper with Heart.

 - philanthropic support or other forms of needed assistance

-Click Here for a Advisory Council Job description
+Click here for an Advisory Council job description

 The Young Professional Council (YPC) of TriCity Family Services is a caring network of emerging leaders dedicated to enhancing the mission, community awareness and work of TriCity Family Services.
 Members of the YPC seek to develop personally and professionally, spread the joy of philanthropy and promote the importance of community mental health services.

 TriCity Family Services has been helping teens like you in our community for more than four decades.
 If your student group or club is looking for volunteer service projects, TriCity Family Services has opportunities.
-For more information, contact Michelle at 630-232-1070, x138 or by email.
+For more information, contact Michelle Rollins at 630.232.1070, x114 or by email.

 Become a Board Member.